The Great Alpine Road

 Upwards to the Alps

-Nestle in among the snowgums and the spring wildflowers in architecturally sensitive spaces in Dinner Plain, just 10 kilometres south of Mount Hotham.
-Dinner Plain is a popular centre for horseback trail rides, with local tour operators offering year-round treks through the High Country, as well as cross-country skiing in winter.
+Continue to architecturally sensitive Dinner plain, nestled in among the snow gums and wildflowers 10 kilometres south of Mount Hotham.
+It's a popular centre for horseback trail rides, with local tour operators running year-round treks through the High Country, as well as cross-country skiing in winter.

 What goes up must come down